Sanborn-Young/PDFRenamer/README.md

 The third element is placing part of the website that you downloaded the pdf from as the final part of the file name.
 For example, if you were downloading a document from www.etrade.com, it would append etrade as the final item in your file name.

 There is a special file in the subdirectory that holds all the parts of the extension called domain_map.csv.
 If you open this file with the text editor you can make a translation table to turn a web address into another word of your choosing.
 For example, if you are downloading from Etrade, you may be downloading a financial document from Morgan Stanley.
-In the csv file, if you place Etrade, MS on a single line, before saving it will turn the normal Etrade file name into MS. Just make sure to have a single line for each translation, with the first word being the target for the translation, and the second word being what it will be transformed to.
+In the csv file, if you place "Etrade, MS" on a single line, before saving it will turn the normal Etrade file name into MS. Just make sure to have a single line for each translation, with the first word being the target for the translation, and the second word being what it will be transformed to.